-Read Kathleen’s review of Illusion to learn if this small-box game is more than meets the eye.
+Read Kathleen’s review of Mixology to learn if this game is a carefully crafted cocktail or a quick and dirty bar rail.

 Recent Articles & Reviews by Kathleen Hartin

 When I was a kid, our household had a combination of classic American games, and beautiful wonderful German family games.
 My favourite childhood game wasn't Monopoly or Sorry, it was 1986 Spiel des Jahres Winner, Heimlich & Co.!
 This game was designed by Wolfgang Kramer and was notably the first to use a victory point track.
 All of this to say, I was somehow raised to be a euro gamer, even though my parents weren't even that in to board games.

 My love of games was rekindled in 2011 when I was introduced to Settlers of Catan at a family member's cottage.
 After that, I started building my own collection.
 The real tipping point was when I discovered my local board game café, where I spent countless nights discovering the world of board games.
 Now board games are just a part of my life, and I couldn't be happier.
 Some of my favourite games include Terra Mystica and Grand Austria Hotel.